arkhn/pyrog/README.md

 Installation instructions can be found in the `README.md` in `./client` and `./server`.

+_Note:_ you should also run [our cleaning script API](https://github.com/arkhn/cleaning-scripts) to benefit from the cleaning scripts functionality in Pyrog, namely to choose among a full library of scripts to clean several fields like addresses, dates, phone numbers, etc.

 ## Start contributing

 We have reported several issues with the label `Good first issue` which can be a good way to start!
 You can also join our [Slack](https://join.slack.com/t/arkhn/shared_invite/enQtNTc1NDE5MDIxMDU3LWZmMzUwYWIwN2U0NGI1ZjM2MjcwNTAyZDZhNzcyMWFiYjJhNTIxNWQ1MWY4YmRiM2VhMDY4MDkzNGU5MTQ4ZWM) to contact us if you have trouble or questions :)